 Our faculty, staff, residents and fellows routinely participate in events designed to:

 Below are examples of our recent community outreach activities.
-You can also read more about our residents’ events on our In the Community page.
+We support STEM education in Los Angeles public schools -- see our recent In the News post about an event that benefited the Girls' Academic Leadership Academy.
+You can also read more about our residents’ activities on our In the Community page.
 To learn more about our professionals’ work around the world, please visit Global Healthcare Initiatives.

 The UCLA Mobile Clinic is a free medical clinic for the homeless that operates in two locations, in West Hollywood and in Santa Monica.
 The clinic’s staff of medical students, primarily in their first year, work toward improving the health of this very vulnerable population by diagnosing and treating acute illnesses as well as chronic medical conditions.
 Dr. Hirsch shares his experiences volunteering each month at the Ocean Park Community Center in Santa Monica.
 Read more>